Monash Centre for Astrophysics (MoCA)

 Greetings.
 I am a Senior Lecturer and ARC Future Fellow at the Monash Centre for Astrophysics (MoCA) in the School of Mathematical Sciences at Monash University in Melbourne, Australia.
 Prior to this I was a Royal Society University Research Fellow in the Astrophysics group of the School of Physics at the University of Exeter (before which I also held a

-I am currently a member of the Editorial Board for PASA, the Publications of the Astronomical Society of Australia and am actively involved with the Scientists in Schools program.
+I am currently Editor of PASA, the Publications of the Astronomical Society of Australia and am actively involved with the Scientists in Schools program.

 Bate, Matthew R.; Tricco, Terrence; Price, Daniel J.; 2014, Collapse of a molecular cloud core to stellar densities: stellar core and jet formation in radiation magnetohydrodynamics simulations, accepted to MNRAS 30th Sep.
 2013